See the Master of Divinity (M.Div.) page for degree requirements and other program details.

 The online application portal will contact your recommenders at the provided email addresses with the appropriate recommendation forms.

-If you are also an applicant seeking or planning to seek ordination into rostered ministry, you will be required to submit the following additional supporting documents to complete your application:
+If you are applying to the MDiv and/or are an applicant seeking or planning to seek ordination into rostered ministry, you will be required to submit the following additional supporting documents to complete your application:

 - Authorization for release form – you will submit this through your online application portal.